 Carol Becker

-Carol Becker is Professor of the Arts and Dean of Columbia University School of the Arts.
+Carol Becker is Professor of the Arts and Dean Emerita of Columbia University School of the Arts.
 She received her PhD in English and American Literature from the University of California, San Diego.
-She is the author of numerous articles and several books including: The Invisible Drama: Women and the Anxiety of Change (Prentice Hall & IBD, 1987); The Subversive Imagination: Artists, Society and Social Responsibility (Routledge,1994); Zones of Contention: Essays on Art, Institutions, Gender, and Anxiety (State University of New York Press, 1996); Surpassing the Spectacle: Global Transformations and the Changing Politics of Art (Rowman & Littlefield Publishers, 2002); Thinking in Place: Art, Action, and Cultural Production (Paradigm Publishers/Routledge, 2009); and her most recent long essay/memoir, Losing Helen (Red Hen Press, 2016).
-She travels widely, often lecturing on art, artists, their place in society, and feminist theory.
+She is the author of numerous articles and several books including: The Invisible Drama: Women and the Anxiety of Change; The Subversive Imagination: Artists, Society and Social Responsibility; Zones of Contention: Essays on Art, Institutions, Gender, and Anxiety; Surpassing the Spectacle: Global Transformations and the Changing Politics of Art; Thinking in Place: Art, Action, and Cultural Production; the memoirs, Losing Helen and George's Daughter.
+Her forthcoming books: A Time of Radical Imagining: California 1968-1978 (Routledge).
+She travels widely, often lecturing on art, artists, and their place in society.
+Her other writing can be found at http://caroldbecker.com.
 She works closely with the World Economic Forum’s program on art, culture, and leadership.

 News